h4775346/l2tp-manager/FIXES-SUMMARY.md

 - Try to delete from the actual routing table using `ip route del` command
 - Remove route from file
 - Remove file if empty
+- **Added support for deleting all routes for a peer**: When "all" is passed as the destination, all routes for that peer are deleted

 Fixed the `validate_cidr` function to use the correct regex pattern:
 - Changed from `^[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,2}$`
 - To `^[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}/[0-9]{1,2}$`
 - This correctly validates CIDR notation like 192.168.3.0/24

+**Duplicate Route Handling**: The CLI tool already had built-in duplicate prevention:
+- When adding a route, it checks if an identical route (same destination, gateway, and device) already exists
+- If an identical route exists, it returns a message "Route already exists" and doesn't add a duplicate
+- This ensures idempotency - adding the same route multiple times has no effect

 ### 2. PHP Backend Improvements